-Now that several live sporting events are—or are in the process of—resuming, StackAdapt sat down with Ben Elliott, Senior Account Manager, Programmatic Operations at SpotX to do a deep dive into this burgeoning opportunity for advertisers.
+Live events present an opportunity for advertisers to reach broad, engaged audiences.
+StackAdapt sat down with Ben Elliott, Senior Account Manager, Programmatic Operations at SpotX to do a deep dive into this burgeoning opportunity for advertisers.

-SA: At a high-level, how is this executed?
+At a high level, how is this executed?

-SA: Looking at sporting events broadcast on Traditional TV vs. Digital—what is the difference between App Bundles vs. Networks and Shows?
+Looking at sporting events broadcasted on traditional TV vs. digital—what is the difference between app bundles vs. networks and shows?

 Similarly, traditional linear TV buyers look at a menu of networks and shows and pick the environments they want their ads to run in.
 Streaming applications combine these views of the planning world which is why at SpotX, we’re working with both sides of the programmatic industry to support passing additional content fields.